 Resist the urge to vent about your partner on social media, too.
 They deserve more respect than that, and you’ll feel better for not indulging in gossip.

-Check out this video that discusses how social media could possibly ruin the relationship
+Check out this video that discusses how social media could possibly ruin a relationship so that you can avoid these traps:

 New Year resolutions will give you an opportunity to bring improvement in each other and change the way you both look at the relationship.
 Pick your favorite resolutions and make them your priority next year – your relationship flame will burn brighter than ever.